 To ensure you get the best results for your pergola, the following points should be considered:

-Most pergolas are designed to provide an outdoor living space where people can enjoy the outdoors as an extension of their living space with family and friends, whilst having some protection from the weather elements.
+Most pergolas are designed to provide an outdoor living space where people can enjoy the outdoors as an extension of their living space, whilst having some protection from the weather elements.
 This requires a balance of openness and protection in the design of the pergola.

-Having open sides on your pergola allows natural air flow and cooling, but windy conditions, rain and cool weather can reduce your enjoyment of the space, so sometimes glass or lattice screens can provide the protection necessary to reduce wind and rain affects with minimal impact on your views and enjoyment.
+Having open sides on your pergola allows natural air flow and cooling, but windy conditions, rain and cool weather can reduce your enjoyment of the space, so s glass can provide the protection.

 When a pergola is attached to an existing structure it is quite often called a verandah.
 Verandahs require more detailed frame designs as it is connected to an existing structure (usually a home).